araobp/unity-ar/README.md

 ### Microsoft Spatial Anchors

-I tested Spatial Anchors by developing test apps on my own.
+I tested Spatial Anchors by developing test apps on my own in Spring 2021.
 I found that the technique used in Spatial Anchor is not suitable for most of my AR-related works.

 ### UWB